stan-dev/design-docs/designs/0032-stan-output-formats.md

 as the single record of one run of an inference algorithm.
-Instead, the outputs will consist of multiple files, using standard human- and machine-readable formats, resulting in a clean separation of different kinds of information into type-appropriate, commonly used formats.
+Instead, the outputs will consist of multiple files, using standard human- and machine-readable formats, resulting in a clean separation of different kinds of information into type-appropriate, commonly used formats which will make it easier to use and create tools for analysis and visualization.
-This will provide more information in a form that is easier for downstream analysis and visualization.
+This framework will also make it easier to add new outputs and diagnostics to the inference algorithms.

 ## Motivation
 [motivation]: #motivation